The Complete Anatomy Of The Gutenberg WordPress Editor

 Trusted by 200,000+ folks.

-An in-depth analysis of the new Gutenberg Editor and its impact on the WordPress web development.
-In this article, you’ll learn a few hands-on tricks that will prove useful especially if you are using Gutenberg for the first time.
+Gutenberg was introduced to the world by Matt Mullenweg at WordCamp Europe in 2017.
+In essence, Gutenberg is a new WordPress editor, with dozens of cutting-edge features.
+It simplifies website creation and editing for the average non-technical user.
+Today, Manish Dudharejia brings you an in-depth analysis of the new Gutenberg Editor and its impact on the WordPress web development.
+You’ll learn a few hands-on tricks that will prove useful especially if you are using Gutenberg for the first time.

 It seems that Gutenberg has been a term of controversy in the world of WordPress lately.
 Hailed as the most significant change to WordPress 5.0 this year, the Gutenberg editor has received a mixed response from web developers and regular folk alike.
 All of this chaos is making it difficult to see Gutenberg for what it really is.
 So, I’ll try to put some of the confusion to rest once and for all.